veymarmc/codewars/3 level exercize/2huffmanEncoding/Readme.md

   - [x] make the encode algorithm
   - [x] make the decode algorithm
   - [x] study a little bit the tests in order to begin with unit tests.
+  - [ ] improve the perfomance of the algorithm to pass codewars js execution engine